 review:

-summary: IGI annotation showing genetic interaction in transcriptional
+summary: IGI annotation showing genetic interaction in transcriptional control.

 action: ACCEPT

-reason: IGI annotation indicating genetic interaction at promoters where
+reason: IGI annotation indicating genetic interaction at promoters where HDA1 and

-HDA1 and other factors coordinate transcriptional regulation.
+other factors coordinate transcriptional regulation.
+PMID:17974563 references a

-PMID:17974563 references a poised initiation complex activated by SNF1,
+poised initiation complex activated by SNF1, with HDA1 functioning in coordination

-While less direct than IDA/IMP, IGI evidence supports HDA1's role in
+with other chromatin regulators.
+While less direct than IDA/IMP, IGI evidence

-negative transcriptional regulation through pathway analysis.
+supports HDA1's role in negative transcriptional regulation through pathway

 supported_by: